AceDataCloud/FluxAPI/README.md

 ![](https://cdn.acedata.cloud/cjjfly.png)

-Copy this URL, and it can be used as a Webhook.
+Copy this URL, and you can use it as a Webhook.
 The sample here is `https://webhook.site/3d32690d-6780-4187-a65c-870061e8c8ab`.
 Next, we can set the field `callback_url` to the above Webhook URL, while filling in the corresponding parameters, as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/wm6caw.png" width="500" class="m-auto"></p>

-Clicking run, you will find that a result is obtained immediately, as follows:
+Clicking run, you will find that an immediate result is obtained, as follows:

 ```
 {